agateblue/django-dynamic-preferences/docs/lifecycle.rst

 If you remove preferences from your registry, corresponding data rows won't be deleted automatically.

 In order to keep a clean database and delete obsolete rows, you can use the `checkpreferences` management command.
-This command will check all preferences in database, ensure they match a registered preference class and delete rows that do not match any registerd preference.
+This command will check all preferences in database, ensure they match a registered preference class and delete rows that do not match any registered preference.

 .. warning::